Christmas truce: Christmas 1914

 Of the Germans he wrote: "They are distinctly bored with the war....
 In fact, one of them wanted to know what on earth we were doing here fighting them."
 The truce in that sector continued into Boxing Day; he commented about the Germans, "The beggars simply disregard all our warnings to get down from off their parapet, so things are at a deadlock.
 We can't shoot them in cold blood....
 I cannot see how we can get them to return to business."

 On Christmas Eve and Christmas Day (24 and 25 December) 1914, Alfred Anderson's unit of the 1st/5th Battalion of the Black Watch was billeted in a farmhouse away from the front line.
 In a later interview (2003), Anderson, the last known surviving Scottish veteran of the war, vividly recalled Christmas Day and said:

 A German Lieutenant, Johannes Niemann, wrote "grabbed my binoculars and looking cautiously over the parapet saw the incredible sight of our soldiers exchanging cigarettes, schnapps and chocolate with the enemy".

 General Sir Horace Smith-Dorrien, commander of the II Corps, issued orders forbidding friendly communication with the opposing German troops.
-Adolf Hitler, a corporal of the 16th Bavarian Reserve Infantry, was also an opponent of the truce.
+Adolf Hitler, a corporal in the 16th Bavarian Reserve Infantry, was also an opponent of the truce.

-In the Comines sector of the front there was an early fraternisation between German and French soldiers in December 1914, during a short truce and there are at least two other testimonials from French soldiers, of similar behaviours in sectors where German and French companies opposed each other.
-Gervais Morillon wrote to his parents "The Boches waved a white flag and shouted 'Kamarades, Kamarades, rendez-vous'.
+In the Comines sector of the front there was an early fraternisation between German and French soldiers in December 1914, during a short truce, and there are at least two other testimonials from French soldiers of similar behaviour in sectors where German and French companies opposed each other.
+Gervais Morillon wrote to his parents, "The Boches waved a white flag and shouted 'Kamarades, Kamarades, rendez-vous'.
 When we didn't move they came towards us unarmed, led by an officer.
 Although we are not clean they are disgustingly filthy.
 I am telling you this but don't speak of it to anyone.
 We must not mention it even to other soldiers".
 Gustave Berthier wrote "On Christmas Day the Boches made a sign showing they wished to speak to us.
 They said they didn't want to shoot. ...
 They were tired of making war, they were married like me, they didn't have any differences with the French but with the English".

-On the Yser Front where German and Belgian troops faced each other in December 1914, a truce was arranged at the request of Belgian soldiers who wished to send letters back to their families, over the German-occupied parts of Belgium.
+On the Yser Front, where German and Belgian troops faced each other in December 1914, a truce was arranged at the request of Belgian soldiers who wished to send letters back to their families over the German-occupied parts of Belgium.